|

 the Federal Home Loan Bank of San Francisco.
 See

+adjustable-rate mortgage (ARM).
 Covenant - A promise in a

 mortgage or deed that requires or prevents certain uses